Woodland Hills Foreclosure Defense Attorneys

 Nonjudicial foreclosure is the most common type of foreclosure in California.
 In this type of foreclosure, the lender does not have to go to court to foreclose on your home.
 Instead, the lender must follow a very specific process that is outlined in the deed of trust that you signed when you took out the loan.

 Judicial foreclosure is much less common in California.
 It is also called “foreclosure by judicial sale.”
-In a judicial foreclosure, the lender must go to court to foreclose on your home.
+In a judicial foreclosure, the lender must file suit against you to foreclose on your home.
 The court will then order that your home be sold at auction.
-If your home does not sell at auction, it will become the property of the lender.

 Bankruptcy can be a very effective way to stop foreclosure.
-When you file for bankruptcy, the court will issue an automatic stay that will put a stop to all collection actions, including foreclosure.
-This means that your lender will not be able to sell your home while the bankruptcy process is ongoing.
+When you file for bankruptcy, a stay automatically goes into effect that stops all collection actions, including foreclosure.
+This means that your lender will not be able to sell your home while the bankruptcy process is ongoing absent a court order.

 It is important to note that an automatic stay will only temporarily stop foreclosure.
 If you file for Chapter 7 bankruptcy, your lender will be able to continue with the foreclosure process once the bankruptcy process is complete.
 If you file for Chapter 13 bankruptcy, your lender will not be able to continue with the foreclosure process as long as you are making your monthly mortgage payments in a timely manner.